Modelling Mutual Exclusion in a Process Algebra with Time-outs: Spurious Transitions and Completeness Criteria for LTSs with Time-outs

 \section{Spurious Transitions and Completeness Criteria for LTSs with Time-outs}

 In LTSs with $\rt$-transitions, it makes sense to allow judgements $P \models^{CC}_{B,E} \phi$ with $B \subseteq E \subseteq A$, where $A$ is the set of all actions except $\tau$ and $\rt$.
 Here $B$ is the set of actions that can be permanently blocked by the environment, and $E$ the ones that can be blocked for finite periods of time.
+Thus, the annotations $B$ and $E$ rule out those environments in which an action from $A{\setminus}B$ is blocked permanently, or an action from $A{\setminus}E$ is blocked temporarily.
 My interest is in the cases $CC={\it Pr}$ and $CC= J$.
-When taking as default an environment that may block or allow any action $a \in A$, the annotations $B$ and $E$ rule out those environments in which an action from $A{\setminus}B$ is blocked permanently, or an action from $A{\setminus}E$ is blocked temporary.

-\begin{definition}{spurious} A transition $t$ is \emph{$E$-spurious} if $\ell(t)=\rt$ and there exists a transition $u\in \Tr$ with $\source(u)=\source(t)$ and $\ell(u)\in (A{\setminus}E) \cup \{\tau\}$.
+\begin{definition}{spurious} A transition $u$ is \emph{$E$-spurious} if $\ell(u)=\rt$ and there exists a transition $v\in \Tr$ with $\source(v)=\source(u)$ and $\ell(v)\in (A{\setminus}E) \cup \{\tau\}$.
 It is \emph{spurious} iff it is $A$-spurious. \end{definition}

+Note that $u$ is spurious iff it is $E$-spurious for all $E$.
+This is the case iff it is a $\rt$-transition sharing its source state with a $\tau$-transition.
+As actions from $A{\setminus}E$ cannot be blocked by the environment, not even temporarily, $E$-spurious transitions cannot be taken.